UMAprotocol/docs/welcome.md

 UMA stands for "Universal Market Access"

-Our mission is to make financial markets universally fair and accessible.
+UMA's mission is to make financial markets universally fair and accessible.

 UMA is driven by a shared belief that financial markets should be universally accessible - unrestrained by censorship, pre-existing financial and social capital, or beliefs and values.
-The economic freedom created by open market access enables everyone equal access and footing to pursue prosperity and build their financial independence.
-Free and universal access to financial markets is a pre-requisite to a free, open and fair financial system.
+The economic freedom created by open markets enables everyone equal access and footing to pursue prosperity and build their financial independence.
+Universal access to financial markets is a pre-requisite to a free, open and fair financial system.

-UMA's goal is to enable anyone to attain or transfer any form of risk seamlessly and securely through the UMA protocol thus empowering everyone to participate in a universally accessible financial system.
+UMA's goal is to enable anyone to attain or transfer any form of risk seamlessly and securely through UMA protocol thus empowering everyone to participate in a universally accessible financial system.

 ## What is UMA ##